 "Slow Life" is not on YouTube and won't appear on that service.
 Despite frequent requests for uploading "Slow Life" to YouTube and complaints that Vimeo is slow, I am unable to do so due to quality issues.
 YouTube doesn't enable highest quality by default and this clip is all about quality.
 The clip's success was achieved utterly due to Vimeo's HD mode - experience that most YouTube-browsing people miss.
 In other words, vimeo's content loads slower because there's a lot more data to download to achieve better quality.
 Without that extra data "Slow Life"is pointless to watch.

-Focus stacking time lapses represent unique media content with stunning resolution and amount of detail.
+Focus stacked time lapses represent unique media content with stunning resolution and amount of detail.
 In 4k (or higher) resolution, these videos create a tremendous visual impact on a display of any size.

-I work in partnership with Plankton Productions and NUMA, thus I am able to offer stock footage bundles combining underwater stock footage of various cinematographers in addition to my work.
+I work in partnership with Plankton Productions, thus I am able to offer stock footage bundles combining underwater content of various cinematographers in addition to my work.
 Our stock footage is diverse in topics.
-Please feel free to ask for specifics.
+Please feel free to ask for specifics or research.